Ahh, cheese: basically one of our favorite food groups here at DFB.

 Pepper Jack Pretzel

 We could go on and on about the Pepper Jack Pretzel.
-While it’s bumped around places like The Lunching Pad in the past, now it has settled over at Cheshire Café in Magic Kingdom for $6.59.
-(Note that it disappeared from menus for a year or two — we were so excited to see it return.)
+It’s bumped around places like The Lunching Pad and Cheshire Café in Magic Kingdom for $6.59 in the past.
+Right now this pretzel isn’t around, but we’ve seen it disappear and return before!

 Covered in tiny bits of toasted cheese on the outside, the inside of the pretzel is stuffed with LOTS of mildly spicy pepper jack cheese and jalapeño.
 It’s the perfect savory snack to munch on as you work your way through Magic Kingdom.

-Beef, cheese, gravy, OH MY!!
-This dish at the Refreshment Port in Epcot for $8.99 beats your mom’s home-cooked meal (just don’t tell her we said that!).
+Fries, cheese, gravy, OH MY!!
+This dish at the Refreshment Port in Epcot for $7.50 beats your mom’s home-cooked meal (just don’t tell her we said that!).

 Canadian Cheddar Cheese Soup